The purpose of this page is to make sure that the application process for Company Managers is fully understood.

 Individuals seeking authorisation are required to be associated to and provide services to an already regulated Company Manager.

-Please submit this form via e-mail to email@example.com with the following information in the subject field: ‘Name of Regulated Firm/Applicant – Application’.
-Paper copies are not required unless indicated by the Authorisation team.
+Please request cloud access from the GFSC to submit the information requested, via e-mail to [email protected], stating in the subject field: ‘Name of Applicant – Application’.
+Paper copies are not required unless indicated by the team.

 Please note that we accept signed signature copies sent via e-mail and electronic signatures, which must originate from the Regulated Firm /Applicant’s domain.